Tech-at-DU/ACS-4330-Query-Languages/Lessons/Lesson-6.md

 <!-- > -->

-Using your code from assignment 2, solve the following challenges.
+Using your Apollo Server from Lesson 2 (the list of pets, songs, etc.), add mutations to support full CRUD.

-Note!
-The challenges here will use an "in memory" data source so the data will only exist while the server is running.
+The data source is in-memory — changes only persist while the server is running.
+That's fine for now; persistence is covered later when we add a database.

-Use the second homework assignment to complete the challenges below.
-You'll be adding new features that existing code.

 <!-- > -->